20 Questions Every Christian Zionist Must Answer

 Fact #12: Jesus wept over Jerusalem and warned that its violent path would lead to destruction (Luke 19:41–44).

-Question #12: Why do Christians now applaud the same kind of violent nationalism that Jesus lamented?
+Question #12: What the Christian justification for supporting and financing the same kind of violent nationalism that Jesus lamented?

 Fact #13: In Acts 1:6, the disciples asked Jesus if He was going to restore the kingdom to Israel.

-Question #13: Why did Jesus avoid that question… and why do Christian Zionists still obsess over it?
+Question #13: Why did Jesus avoid that question?
+And why do Christian Zionists still find themselves ensnared by it?

-Fact #14: Jesus told His followers to be witnesses to the ends of the earth, not political cheerleaders for one nation (Acts 1:8).
+Fact #14: Jesus told His followers to be witnesses to the ends of the earth, not political cheerleaders for a select group of nations (Acts 1:8).

 Fact #15: The Book of Revelation calls followers of the Lamb to overcome not by killing, but by the blood of the Lamb (Revelation 12:11).